2 Military Police Regiment: Recruiting

 There are two streams for recruiting.
 The local Canadian Forces Recruiting Centre (CFRC) will process applicants for the Regular Force (full-time).
 They will also provide referrals to the local Reserve Force Platoons (part-time), in London, Toronto and Ottawa.
 Interested persons can join as MP (non-commissioned member) or an MPO (commissioned officer).

 Training

 Regular Force and Reserve Force members of 2 MP Regt receive initial military police training at the Canadian Forces Military Police Academy at Canadian Forces Base (CFB) Borden, Ontario.
 Non-commissioned members (NCM's) attend the Qualification Level 3 (QL 3) Military Police course, and officers attend the Military Police Officers Course (MPOC).
 There are separate Regular Force and Reserve Force courses.
 Members attending the Reserve Force courses are not awarded credentials (MP badge) upon course completion.
 It is possible in some instances for Reserve Force members to take training at the Regular Force level.

-Internet and intranet sites

-2 MP Regt does not have an internet web-site, Facebook or Twitter.
-Internally, 2 MP Regt maintains a SharePoint site under both 4 Cdn Div and LF MP Gp.